 Distinguishing Solar Panels from Swimming Pools

-Duke researchers are using deep learning to autonomously spot solar panels from the sky
+Duke students and researchers are using deep learning to autonomously spot solar panels from the sky

 The face of America’s energy grid is changing rapidly with the constant addition of small-scale solar panel installations.
 But due to a lack of detailed information, that portrait looks more like a Picasso than a Rembrandt.